zaiisao/Documentation/en/Interactive Broadcast/initialize_web_live.md

 });
 ```

+> Ensure that you call the `create.init` method to intiialize the AgoraRtcEngine before calling any other API.

 ## Next Steps
 You have created the AgoraRtcEngine instance and can start a video call with the following steps:
 * [Join a Channel](../../en/Interactive%20Broadcast/join_live_web.md)